SRSteinkamp/srspage/_posts/2020-05-01-Reaction-Time-Analysis-Ex-Gauss.md

 analysis, should be done very carefully.
 Last but not least, sample sizes should be equal when comparing *μ* and *τ* across different conditions!
-Even if parameters are drawn from the same Ex-Gauss distribution, it is very likely that the condition with less trials will have a higher estimate of these parameters.
+Even if parameters are drawn from the same Ex-Gauss distribution, it is very likely that the condition with fewer trials will have a higher estimate of these parameters.
 We can do a small simulation of this using our simulated data.

 ### Type 1 error due to imbalanced sample sizes

-For simplicity I decided to only use samples from distribution 6 (with *μ* = 400, *τ* = 200, and *σ* = 50), estimated by MLE.
+For simplicity, I decided to only use samples from distribution 6 (with *μ* = 400, *τ* = 200, and *σ* = 50), estimated by MLE.
 I am drawing 30 random sets of estimated parameters for different combinations of sample sizes.
-The number 30 is quite arbitrary but is supposed to reflect a typical number of participants in an reaction time experiment.
+The number 30 is quite arbitrary but is supposed to reflect a typical number of participants in a reaction time experiment.
 The parameters of the different distributions are then submitted to a paired two-sided t-test and the number of significant results (*p* \< 0.05) are reported.
 In theory, as data is drawn from the same distribution, we